The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 1. What is the U.S. HIRE Act?

-The Halting International Relocation of Employment (HIRE) Act is a bill introduced in the U.S. Senate by Senator Bernie Moreno (R-Ohio) in September 2025.
+The HIRE Act is a bill introduced in the U.S. Senate by Senator Bernie Moreno (R-Ohio) in September 2025.
 While not yet law, its introduction signals a serious policy shift toward economic protectionism.

 At its core, the Act seeks to: